diaspora/diaspora/pkg/fedora/README.md

 This has been confirmed to start up and provide basic functionality both using the thin webserver and apache passenger, and on 32/64 bit systems.

-#### Bugs

-As of now, diaspora fails if it not owns all file under /usr/share/diaspora.
-I guess this means diaspora writes some stuff somewhere.
-In the long run, this should be located and symlinked to /var,leaving the rest of the files owned by root.
-FTM, all files in /usr/share/diaspore are owned by diaspora

 #### Implementation

 'make-dist.sh source'  script checks out latest version of diaspora into the